Minister shrugs off ex-Labour MP’s announcement of new political party

 Zarah Sultana said she would ‘co-lead the founding of a new party’ with Jeremy Corbyn.

-A senior minister has appeared to shrug off the announcement a former Labour MP has set up a new party alongside Jeremy Corbyn.
+A senior minister has appeared to shrug off the announcement a former Labour MP plans to set up a new party alongside Jeremy Corbyn.

 Zarah Sultana, who had the Labour whip suspended last year, said on Thursday night she was quitting Sir Keir Starmer’s party and would “co-lead the founding of a new party” with the ex-Labour leader.